wakeuplabs-io/arbitrum-sdk/README.md

 ## Overview

-Arbitrum SDK simplifies the process of interacting with Arbitrum chains, offering a robust set of tools for asset bridging and cross-chain messaging.
+Arbitrum Connect SDK simplifies the process of interacting with Arbitrum chains, offering a robust set of tools for asset bridging and cross-chain messaging.

 ## Installation